What does the synagogue do with our dues?

 Do we receive High Holy Day tickets with our membership?

 Yes, your membership includes High Holy Day tickets at no additional charge.
-Members’ adult children above college age must purchase tickets.
+Members’ adult children above 23 must purchase tickets.
 Tickets for additional, extended family members over the age of 18 must be purchased.
 Tickets are non-transferable.

 What is the Building Fund?